 We aim to address the following science problems in this project:

-Rheologic properties of the California lithosphere, is it better represented by jelly sandwich or crème brulee model? …
+What is the layering structure of the lower crust and upper mantle rheology in California, particularly in and around the Mojave ECSZ?
+Attempts have been made in previous studies to better differentiate relaxation responses from different layers, but with only limited success (e.g. Pollitz and Thatcher, 2010).
+We expect to achieve a better resolution using the most comprehensive geodetic dataset we have assembled for model constraints.

-What’s the layering structure of the lower curst and upper mantle rheology in California, particularly in and around the Mojave ECSZ?
-Attempts have been made in previous studies to differentiate relaxation responses from different layers, but with only limited success (e.g. Pollitz and Thatcher, 2010).
-We expect to achieve a better resolution using the most comprehensive geodetic dataset we ensemble for model constraints. …
+Are the rheologic properties of the California lithosphere better represented by a jelly sandwich or crème brulee model, or does neither of these endmember views appropriately characterize the vertical (and lateral) distribution of strength?

-How do stresses/strains evolve in fault systems over earthquake cycles, and how does that affect fault slip rates over time in California? …
+Is shear motion localized or broadly distributed in the lower crust of the Mojave ECSZ?
+The combination of the updated early and late postseismic GPS displacements (Figs. 7 and 8) and high-resolution InSAR data (Fig. 9) in the near-field of the earthquake ruptures will aid in the determination of the degree of localization and rheological properties of deformation the lower crust.

-Is shear motion localized or broadly distributed in lower crust of the Mojave ECSZ?
-We will craft contrasting mechanic models and test their predicted deformation pattern against geodetic data. (need to be developed more …)
+How do stresses/strains evolve in fault systems through multiple earthquake cycles, and how does this affect estimates of fault slip rates over time in California?
+Improved understanding of the rheologic architecture of the lithosphere in California will allow for improved use of the geodetic velocity field to obtain slip rate estimates.
+This will contribute to further resolving the geologic vs. geodetic slip rate controversy.

 Proposed Research

-Our goals of this project are two folds: a) to also obtain a more accurate characterization of the postseismic deformation, and use that to constrain a viscoelastic deformation model and map the rheologic structure in southern California lithosphere, particularly underneath the Mojave ECSZ; b) to apply the rheology structure model and simulate stress/strain evolution due to historical earthquakes, quantify such effect on California fault systems, and re-estimate fault slip rates taking into account of time-dependency caused by the transient stress field.
-To accomplish the goals we plan to do the following.
+The goals of our project are twofold: a) to obtain a more accurate characterization of the postseismic deformation to constrain a viscoelastic deformation model that allows us to map out the rheologic structure of the southern California lithosphere, particularly underneath the Mojave ECSZ; and b) to apply the rheology structure model to simulate the evolution of stress and strain due to historical and prehistorical earthquakes in California, and to re-estimate fault slip rates taking into account the time-dependency associated with the transient strain fields.
+To accomplish these goals we plan to do the following.

 Processing and compilation of GPS and InSAR time series data